 - VALOR is in the process of identifying Zoom meetings to provide continued support through the semester.
 Students may still reach out to their VALOR leaders via email and texting service.

 - The coordinators of our VA Veteran Success on Campus and VITAL programs are available to assist remotely and can be reached by phone or email.

 - Please visit our website for information on how to access services remotely.

 University Art Galleries

-- Both the Stark and Forsyth Galleries will be reopening July 1 with the limited hours of Tues.–Fri., 10 a.m. to 4 p.m.
-Admission is free, as always, and physical distancing and mask wearing will be encouraged.
-Dates and times are subject to change regarding current world health concerns.
-Visit our website or call 979-845-8501 for current opening information.
+- Both the Stark and Forsyth Galleries are open with the limited hours of Tues.–Fri., 10 a.m. to 4 p.m.
+Admission is free and mask wearing is required.
+Operating hours and events are subject to change regarding current world health concerns.
+Visit our website or call 979-845-8501 for current information.

-- Auditions for the Fightin’ Texas Aggie Band will take place on-line.
-Please follow the directions found on our website.
-Concert Bands, Jazz Bands and Orchestra audition process updates are on the website.
+- Auditions for the Fightin’ Texas Aggie Band, concert bands, jazz bands and orchestras: Please follow the directions found on our website.

 - Choral Activities auditions for fall of 2020: Please follow the directions found on our website.

 - The Music Activities Center is closed to the public.
 Enrolled students have access via ID swipe.

-- The staff of the Department of Music Activities is available via phone, email and Zoom to support students.
+- The staff of the Department of Music Activities is available via phone, email and Zoom to support students outside of class times.

 - Missing the sounds of Aggieland?
 Follow these links for some Aggie sounds!